 Many accidents can be avoided by simply following a company’s safety procedures.
 There are many things that might not be considered when thinking about safety.
 For example, keeping your workplace clean, and free of debris.
 If objects or spills are left around the work environment, anyone may trip or slip on them.
 Debris can also end up on or inside machinery and damage equipment.
 Knowledge of your surroundings can also keep the workplace safe.
 Know where the nearest fire extinguishers are, and where the emergency kill switch for your machinery is located, as well as emergency exits, and first-aid kits.

 Improper attire can also be a safety hazard if not appropriate.
-Neckties are taboo and long hair should be picked up in a pony tail or tucked in your shirt.
+Neckties are taboo and long hair should be picked up in a ponytail or tucked in your shirt.
 Loose long sleeves can get tangled with machinery.
-Protection for eyes, ears, and head is imperative while in the factory environment.
+Protection of the eyes, ears, and head is imperative while in the factory environment.

 Awareness and communication are also important when it comes to safety.
 Warning your coworkers when they are violating safety procedures can avoid many accidents.
 It is good practice to advise those around when a machine is being turned on, or when hazardous materials have been exposed.
 Always obey all safety regulations.
 They are in place for our own benefit, not just the company’s.